5 November 2018

-- Abstracts modifications: Any of the authors will be able to make changes to their abstract (authorship, title, and contents) on the personal page before the deadline for abstract submission.
-Only symposium organizer may modify symposium summary.
+- Abstracts modifications: Only symposium submitting author (symposium organiser) will be able to make changes to individual abstracts (authorship, title, and contents) and modify symposium summary on the personal page before the deadline for abstract submission.

 Individual abstracts submissions for proposed symposium

 Symposium organizer should initially submit all individual abstracts together with the symposium summary.
 Later the submitting authors may communicate all necessary changes to the submitting author to upload them on the personal page to adjust the submitted symposium.

 - The title should be brief (a maximum of 125 characters including spaces), clearly indicating the contents of the abstract;